 GS supports several dual-, combined-, and joint-degree programs with Columbia's graduate and professional schools.
 Students must be specially nominated for these programs and only highly qualified candidates will be considered.
-The minimum requirements for a nomination for most of these highly competitive programs include: a grade-point average of 3.5; a minimum of 60 points toward the degree, of which at least 30 letter-graded points must have been earned at GS, as well as satisfactory and relevant professional experience.
+The minimum requirements for a nomination for most of these highly competitive programs include a minimum GPA of 3.5, a minimum of 60 points completed toward the degree (of which at least 30 letter-graded points must have been earned at GS), and satisfactory and relevant professional experience.